- Assistance that will be offered in all circumstances

 Discretionary assistance

-Discretionary assistance will be offered subject to the availability of financial resources and are such that the welfare authority would consider them to be necessary and appropriate adaptations to the home for the relevant residents with disabilities.
+Discretionary assistance will be offered subject to the availability of financial resources and are such that the welfare authority would consider them to be necessary and appropriate adaptations to the home for the relevant disabled people.

 Fast Track Grants